AaltoSciComp/scicomp-docs/rse/procedures/advisory-board.rst

 Next meeting
 ~~~~~~~~~~~~

 - Purpose of advisory board and its roles.
+How often to meet?
 - What are your priorities?
 - What is the threshold for your department to "pay" for service.
-- Outreach to find customers
+- How can we find customers?
+- How much do we focus on cost recovery, and how much on basic work?